 - Blocking traffic

 In the end, it doesn’t matter what the other driver did or why they did it.
-If their actions caused a crash and you were injured, you should call an attorney to help you hold them responsible for your injuries.
+If their actions caused a crash and you were injured, you should call a personal injury attorney to help you hold them responsible for your injuries.

 Injuries Caused by Aggressive Drivers